What is this?

 What is your episode posting schedule?

 Excellent question!
 We didn’t have one until we partnered with Panoply.
-Now we are we posting episodes on the second and fourth Friday of the month.
+Now we are we posting episodes twice a month on Fridays.
 (Be kind if we are a little late, we’re still juggling day jobs and our shows are very research heavy.)

-We always give a heads-up on our social media that a show is about to go up by giving you a clue as to the subject.
+We always give a heads-up on Facebook and Twitter that a show is about to go up by giving you a clue as to the subject.
 You should play!
 It’s fun!
 Sometimes we give really crappy clues!
 We don’t post clues on them but we’re also on Instagram and Pinterest.
 There is a Pinterest board for every episode and we love it when you hashtag Instagram with #historychicksfieldtrip to show off your visits to historical places!

 What do I do between episodes?